itsuki8914/starGAN-LSGAN/README.md

 # starGAN-LSGAN
-simply implementation of starGAN-LSGAN. this implementation has many issues.
+simply implementation of starGAN-LSGAN using TensorFlow. this implementation has many issues.
 I will revise this over time.

 original paper:https://arxiv.org/abs/1711.09020